handley-lab/anesthetic/README.rst

     h = samples['H0']/100                          # Define h
     samples['omegab'] = samples.omegabh2/h**2      # Define omegab
-    samples.tex['omegab'] = '\Omega_b'             # Label omegab
+    samples.tex['omegab'] = '$\Omega_b$'           # Label omegab

     samples.plot_1d('omegab')                      # Simple 1D plot

-3. Many KDE plotting tools have conventions that don't play well with uniformly distributed parameters, which is a pain if you are trying to plot priors along with your posteriors.
-This tool has a sensible mechanism, by defining the contours by the amount of iso-probability mass they contain, but colouring the fill in relation to the probability density of the contour.
+3. Many KDE plotting tools have conventions that don't play well with uniformly distributed parameters, which is a pain if you are trying to plot priors along with your posteriors. anesthetic a sensible mechanism, by defining the contours by the amount of iso-probability mass they contain, but colouring the fill in relation to the probability density of the contour.

-This triangle plotting tool was designed primarily for use with nested sampling, although it can be used for normal MCMC chains.

 To Do
 -----